Ccooper9893/Find-A-Book/README.md

 1. Clone the repository to your local machine using git clone https://github.com/Ccooper9893/Find-A-Book.
 2. Navigate to the root folder of the project.
-3. Create a .env file to hold the JSON Web Token secret and the MongoDB database URL.
+3. Create a .env file to hold the JSON Web Token secret.
 The file should have the following format:
 ```
 JWT_SECRET=your_secret_key_here
-MONGODB_URI=your_mongodb_uri_here
 ```
 4. Replace your_secret_key_here with your preferred secret key and your_mongodb_uri_here with the URL for your MongoDB database.
 5. Install the dependencies for both the frontend and backend by running npm install.